Projective characterization of higher-order quantum transformations: No signaling

 \subsection{Projective characterization}

 Equation \eqref{eq:caus} can be rewritten as

 This `factorization' of the partial trace is reminiscent of the property \eqref{eq:QO} of quasi-orthogonal subspaces.
-In Appendix \ref{app:NS=QO}, it is proven that the no signaling requirement defined in the previous section is enforced by a system-wise notion of quasi-orthogonality. \begin{theo} Let $M$ be a positive operator in $\LinOp{\Hilb{A}\otimes \Hilb{B}}$, let $A$ be one in $\mathscr{A}$ and let $B$ be one in $\mathscr{B}$.
-Then a necessary and sufficient condition for condition
+In App. \ref{app:NS=QO}, it is proven that our definition of no signaling is indeed enforced by the following subsystem-wise notion of quasi-orthogonality. \begin{lemm} Let $M$ be an operator in $\LinOp{\Hilb{A}\otimes \Hilb{B}}$, let $V$ be one in $\mathscr{A} \subset \LinOp{\Hilb{A}}$, and let $N$ be one in $\LinOp{\Hilb{B}}$.
+Then a necessary and sufficient condition for: